Dimitri Kitsikis: Life

-Later, he taught at Bilkent University in Ankara and Gediz University in Izmir and became one of the closest friends and advisers of the President of the Turkish Republic, Turgut Özal.
+Later, he taught at Bilkent University in Ankara and Gediz University in İzmir and became one of the closest friends and advisers of the President of the Turkish Republic, Turgut Özal.
 In Greece, he was resident researcher at the National Institute of Social Studies and taught at Deree College, the American College in Athens.

 He was a public figure in Greece and had been a close friend and advisor of Greek Premier Konstantinos Karamanlis senior in the 1960s and 1970s.
 He contributed regularly with political articles to Greek magazines and, since 1996, published in Athens a Greek quarterly journal of Geopolitics named after his civilisation model, «Endiamese Perioche, Ἐνδιάμεση Περιοχή» or "Intermediate Region".

 Named after his father, who died in 1978, the "Nikos Kitsikis Library and Archives" resides in the home of family member, the former high commissioner of Smyrna (during the Greek occupation of the city between 1919 and 1922) Aristidis Stergiadis (1861–1949), in Herakleion, Crete.
 Dimitri Kitsikis was honoured by the Greek State in 2006.
 The latter established and financed the "Dimitri Kitsikis Public Foundation and Library" in Athens.